BillCarsonFr/ScrollviewParallax/README.md

 [PETE SHARE's post on domesticcat.com](http://blog.domesticcat.com.au/ios/2014/03/19/creating-parallax-effect-on-uiscrollview-using-simple-constraints/)

-I saw in the comment that some people were asking for the code, so i think i could share this.
+I saw in the comments that some people were asking for the code, so i think i could share this.

 ![preview](capture.gif "Preview")